If you’re new to Jennie Lyon Digital Marketing & Virtual Assistant Services, you might not know this about me: I’m a big believer in recycling.

 Let’s say that you have written a blog a month, every month for the past six years.
 That’s 72 blogs; not a bad amount of content!
 You’d need to take the time to go through all of these blogs, figure out which ones are out of date and which ones you can easily update and recycle.
 Time-consuming, but not prohibitively so.
 However, if you’re like me and you’ve written a blog every week for the last 10 or so years (OMG!?), then you’re dealing with over 500 blogs to read!
 Either way, it’s going to eat up your time.

 But just look at the time you would save on writing new content on a regular schedule.
 If you’re not an experienced copywriter, coming up with a fresh blog every week can take hours and hours.
 If you were to recycle your old content, you might be able to get that number down to an hour or two, tops.
-That can amount to a considerable time-savings in the long run.
+That can amount to considerable time savings in the long run.

 There is another option, of course.
 You could hire me to go through your entire blog archive and flag any blogs that could potentially be recycled and used as “new” material.
 I can even go through and update them all so you have a gigantic pile of recycled blogs that you can post at your leisure.